estudioChispa/100-days-of-code/r1-log.md

 ### R1D9
 iOS and Swift.
 Setting up calls to the data source and figuring out how to handle the JSON data that’s returned.

+### R1D10
+iOS and Swift.
+More fun with JSON today.